NinaOmejc/ENEEGMA/settings_info.md

 - **Seed Hierarchy:** `seed` (general) affects all randomness globally.
 Specific seeds (`sensory_seed`, `grammar_seed`, `loss_noise_seed`) override the global seed for their respective components.
 - **Missing Sections:** Omitted sections use their defaults from `settings.jl`.
-- **Type Conversions:** JSON numbers are automatically converted to appropriate Julia types.
-- **File Paths:** Can be relative (expanded to current working directory) or absolute.